her3ticAVI/OLYMPII/README.md

 # apollo
-A tool that uses bruteforce attacks, phishing, bookmarkjacking ,and other methods to gain control of accounts on the web
+A tool that uses bruteforce attacks, phishing, bookmarkjacking ,and other methods to gain control of accounts on the web, snapchat pin bruteforce